saeid-p/container-notes/README.md

 - **Checking Docker Version: `docker version`**

 ## Registries
-A repository is a *hosted* collection of tagged images that together create the file system for a container.
-A registry is a *host* (a server) that stores repositories and provides an HTTP API for [managing the uploading and downloading of repositories](https://docs.docker.com/engine/tutorials/dockerrepos/).
+* A repository is a *hosted* collection of tagged images that together create the file system for a container.
+* A registry is a *host* (a server) that stores repositories and provides an HTTP API for [managing the uploading and downloading of repositories](https://docs.docker.com/engine/tutorials/dockerrepos/).
-Docker.com hosts its own [index](https://hub.docker.com/) to a central registry which contains a large number of repositories.
+* Docker.com hosts its own [index](https://hub.docker.com/) to a central registry which contains a large number of repositories.

-Container registries are a collection of image repositories.
-You can base your images on a registry image.
-You can create containers directly from an image in a registry.
-The relationship between Docker containers, images, and registries is an important concept when architecting and building containerized applications or microservices.
-This approach greatly shortens the time between development and deployment.

-Docker has a public registry hosted at the Docker Hub that you can use. .NET Core related images are listed at the Docker Hub.

-The Microsoft Container Registry (MCR) is the official source of Microsoft-provided container images.
-The MCR is built on Azure CDN to provide globally-replicated images.
-However, the MCR does not have a public-facing website and the primary way to learn about Microsoft-provided container images is through the Microsoft Docker Hub pages.
+* The Microsoft Container Registry (MCR) is the official source of Microsoft-provided container images.
+    * The MCR is built on Azure CDN to provide globally-replicated images.
+    * The MCR does not have a public-facing website and the primary way to learn about Microsoft-provided container images is through the Microsoft Docker Hub pages.

 ### Repositories Command
 - [`**docker login**`](https://docs.docker.com/engine/reference/commandline/login) to login to a registry.